paulffm/S-P500-AI-Investement-Recommendation-Engine/README.md

 - **Desktop Application**: The frontend allows users to view and interact with the trading bot's performance.
 Key metrics such as investment history, portfolio value, and returns are displayed in an intuitive interface.
 - **Email Notifications**: Users can configure the tool to send daily email summaries of the trading activities, providing insights into the performance of the investments and other relevant information.

-### Future Enhancements

-While the current implementation simulates investments, it can be easily extended to perform real trades by integrating with financial APIs.
-This would allow the trading tool to make actual investments in the S&P 500, enhancing its practical application.

 ## Technical Details

 To develop an effective investment strategy, we have undertaken several approaches: